davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

     {
         var thread = new Thread(ProcessQueue)
         {
-            // This is important as it allows the process to exit without IsBackground = true
+            // This is important as it allows the process to exit while this thread is running IsBackground = true
         };
         thread.Start();